Diversity and inclusion in the workplace

 - Iberdrola Mexico's work-life balance measures include longer holidays than those established by Mexican law, the possibility of reducing or making the working day more flexible, maternity leave before and after childbirth once the legal leave has ended, and the right to leave of absence with job reservation for female employees.

-- Our Mexican subsidiary has developed a programme named Impulso STEM, with the Universidad Tecnológica de los Valles Centrales de Oaxaca (UTVCO), the Instituto de Energías Renovables of UNAM and STEM for kids.
+- Our Mexican subsidiary has developed a programme named Impulso STEM External link, opens in new window., with the Universidad Tecnológica de los Valles Centrales de Oaxaca (UTVCO), the Instituto de Energías Renovables of UNAM and STEM for kids.
 The aim is to promote the study of engineering among young people in Oaxaca, especially young women, so as bridge the wage gap that still exists in Mexico and attract more diverse talent to the company.

 - It also takes part in the forum Mexicanas 4.0, focused on opening up opportunities for women in technology, science and engineering, and it has once again launched the Women's Forum, an initiative that addresses issues related to diversity and, especially, the representation of women in leadership positions.